raideepakin/nodejs-tic-tac-toe/README.md

 Will appreciate active participation in improving the game.
 Improving the multiple game timers handling.

-Feel free to fork .
-Would appreciate any sort of contribution.
+Feel free to fork  and contact me on LinkedIn at  https://goo.gl/EFQCp9 Would appreciate any sort of contribution.
 What i see is integrating it with PHP and then setting up score boards as well.
 We will be able to maintain score of the users.